 Project Objective Status

-New Ways of This is the flexible Phase 1
+New Ways of WorkingThis is the flexible work concept of working anytime, anyplace, anyhow.A key enabler is ICT This is the flexible work concept of working anytime, anyplace, anyhow.
+Phase 1

-Working work concept of working anytime, New Storage
+New Storage

-anyplace, anyhow.
-A key enabler is ICT Replaced current storage hardware with more capacity, higher performance and connection to Azure automated offsite data protection.
+with more capacity, higher

 Target completion: completed

 Phase 2

-start to migrate data (ongoing )
+• start to migrate data (ongoing )

 This will enable automatic data back up to the cloud and will form part of the work required which will eventually provider faster access to departmental shares

 Project Objective Status

-• o Target completion: phase 1 complete
+Target completion: phase 1 complete

 Target completion: phase 2 - 31/3/16

 Phase 3

 Web services to Azure

 Provides high availability of the Council's web services meaning reduced likely downtime for maintenance or other issues.
 This will give services the confidence that digital information will be available to customers 24/7

 Target completion for Website: 31/3/16

 Target completion for other web services: 30/9/16

 Phase 4

 Move systems to HA

 This optimizes disaster recovery by protecting system with Azure offsite data protection.

 Target completion for setup, test &amp; move to BaU :31/3/16

-o Fail over test target : 30/6/16
+Fail over test target : 30/6/16

 Phase 5

 Smart working , Self Service

 This will deliver collaborative working using SharePoint (SP), the introduction of features such as self service password reset (SSPR).

 SSPR completed

-o Target complete: 30/6/16
+Target complete: 30/6/16

 Phase 6

 Project Objective Status

 Updates to desktop

 To start the beginning of the transition to the new desktop we will be introducing MS Office 2016 in a phased approach.

 Office 2016 in beta testing

-o Target Completion: Mar 17
+Target Completion: Mar 17

 Phase 7

 Move other systems to cloud

 Application from the Cloud.
 Giving services the flexibility of almost any device from anywhere

-o Target Completion: Mar 18
+Target Completion: Mar 18

 Customer Access Strategy Members will be aware that the Customer Services Transformation Business Case was approved in November 2013.
 The concept of this transformation was to shift to a new model that offered a wide range of modern and efficient access channels for customers.
-This new service model would consist of three main strands: • A modern, and customer friendly website with increasing options to transact on-line with the Council; • An effective and New Complaints Policy and procedures developed and introduced New 'Kiosk' facility introduced into the Town Hall for residents making payments Ongoing Workshops are taking place with front facing services to develop detailed plans for the following work streams: Channel Shift Strategy and targets Online Customer Transactions/website pages Text Messaging service Customer Standards Customer Satisfaction and Benchmarking A refreshed Council website homepage and introduction of 'My Nearest' - CompletedTechnology projects Business Cases/Options for appropriate software systems to enhance customer services are currently being developed
+This new service model would consist of three main strands: • A modern, and customer friendly website with increasing options to transact on-line with the Council; New Complaints Policy and procedures developed and introduced New 'Kiosk' facility introduced into the Town Hall for residents making payments Ongoing Workshops are taking place with front facing services to develop detailed plans for the following work streams: Channel Shift Strategy and targets Online Customer Transactions/website pages Text Messaging service Customer Standards Customer Satisfaction and Benchmarking A refreshed Council website homepage and introduction of 'My Nearest' - CompletedTechnology projects Business Cases/Options for appropriate software systems to enhance customer services are currently being developed